 Festival programs include keynotes, conversations and interviews, panel discussions, storytelling and interactive experiences, literary performances, and a limited number of workshop-style sessions.

-Individuals: You are welcome to submit a programming proposal (for a talk, interview, panel, or other festival event) and/or specific book between June 1, 2021 through May 10, 2022.
+Individuals: You are welcome to submit a programming proposal (for a talk, interview, panel, or other festival event) and/or a specific book published between June 1, 2021 and May 10, 2022.
+Proposals are due by or before January 15, 2022.

 For program ideas, please send us a 1-2 paragraph description of your idea, why you think it is a good fit for the Festival, who your intended audience is, and how you would work with the Festival’s marketing team to bring audience to your proposed event.